Our Story

 Our tribute to Bindi was first published on our Facebook Page back on July 4, 2013.

-A hurricane had hit town in the form of a big, bouncy, beautiful Bernese Mountain Dog.
+A hurricane had hit the town in the form of a big, bouncy, beautiful Bernese Mountain Dog.
 She was here to shake things up.
 She certainly did that.
 Bonnie would change everything for everyone.
 Her impact was immediate and immense.
 Bobby had a bounce in his step while we had a big ball of fluff with an attitude to match.

 Often forgetting she was the size of a small horse, one of her favourite activities involved jumping up on the lounge, backing you into the corner and resting her total body weight across you.
 Your body would go numb, but you would not move a muscle.
 Snoring like a bear, she made you feel still and safe.
 Her love and affection touched our souls in the most extraordinary way.